hguoTTT/Interactive-Lab-Hub/Lab 4/README.md

 ### Record

 Document all the prototypes and iterations you have designed and worked on!
 Again, deliverables for this lab are writings, sketches, photos, and videos that show what your prototype:
-* "Looks like": shows how the device should look, feel, sit, weigh, etc.
+* "Looks like": The prototype, instead of looking like a arcade box like the original intention, looks more like a modern handheld gaming console.
 * "Works like": shows what the device can do
 * "Acts like": shows how a person would interact with the device